cprimel/cs6233-final-project/README.md

 # Final Project for CS6233 Fall 2021

 Or, making disks go brrrr.
+A command line tool for benchmarking I/O on Linux systems and accompanying report benchmarking several methods for reading and writing to disk.

 ## Instructions